seanreed1111/sql-recipes/recipes.md

 Sort using the month and day of date values, ignoring the year.

 Discussion
-Sorting in calendar order differs from sorting by date.
-You need to ignore the year part of the dates and sort using only the month and day to order rows in terms of where they fall during the calendar year.
+Sorting in calendar order differs FROM sorting by date.
+You need to ignore the year part of the dates and sort using only the month and day to order rows in terms of WHERE they fall during the calendar year.
 Suppose that you have an event table that looks like this when values are ordered by actual date of occurrence: mysql> SELECT  date,  description  FROM  event  ORDER  BY date;
 +------------+-------------------------------------+
 | date  | description   |